codacy/chart/docs/infrastructure/eks-quickstart.md

 1. Consider if you want to tailor the cluster to your needs by customizing the cluster configuration.

-    The cluster configuration (such as the type and number of nodes, network CIDRs, etc.) is exposed as variables in the `main/variables.tf` file.
+    The cluster configuration (such as the type/number of nodes, network CIDRs, etc.) is exposed as variables in the `main/variables.tf` file.

-    To customize the defaults of that file we recommend that you use a [variable definitions file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) by setting the variables in a file `terraform.tfvars` in the directory `main/`.
+    To customize the defaults of that file we recommend that you use a [variable definitions file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) by setting the variables in a file named `terraform.tfvars` in the directory `main/`.
 The following is an example `terraform.tfvars`:

     ```text
     some_key = "a_string_value"